Andrew-Valiansky-hcc/BeatBearing/Python/README.md

 pySerialToBinary ... listens to final arduino code, produces a series of 5 bytes represent 32 balls and metronone information

+Next Steps:
-Next Steps: turn drumTest.sco into 16 files, modify beatBearingTest so it sounds reasonable, then merge with pySerialToBinary.
+	turn drumTest.sco into 16 files,
+	modify beatBearingTest so it sounds reasonable
+	merge with pySerialToBinary